Photography & Video Footage Guidelines for Individuals or Crews During the 12 Days of the State Fair

 - The Minnesota State Fair prohibits unauthorized operation or use of any unmanned aerial vehicle on or above the Minnesota State Fairgrounds year-round.
 This includes all UAVs, commonly known as “drones,” regardless of commercial or recreational purpose.
 Any UAV(s) observed at or near the Minnesota State Fairgrounds will be reported to local law enforcement and the Federal Aviation Administration.

 - Individuals or crews taking photographs or gathering video footage cannot advertise or distribute any promotional materials or information (such as flyers, stickers, buttons, brochures, etc.) while on the fairgrounds.

-- The Minnesota State Fair has an “everyone pays” policy with regard to gate admission (including members of the media), and this also applies to all video/photographers and talent as it relates to admission, ride, game, attraction and Grandstand tickets, as well as food and merchandise.
+- The Minnesota State Fair has an “everyone pays” policy with regard to gate admission (including members of the media), and this also applies to all videographers/photographers and talent as it relates to admission, ride, game, attraction and Grandstand tickets, as well as food and merchandise.

 - The Minnesota State Fair cannot grant permission to photograph company logos on concession stands or exhibits.
 Videographers/photographers are responsible for seeking permission from the business owner(s).